Activity note: Hotel check-in from 3:00 p.m.

 Breakfast: At the hotel, we will have a breakfast buffet featuring a variety of items including a choice of eggs, breakfast meats, biscuits and gravy, cereal, breads, muffins, bagels, and cinnamon rolls, plus coffee, tea, water.

 Morning: Our day begins by checking out of the hotel, departing to the Grand Canyon via scenic Oak Creek Canyon and Flagstaff.
 Marvel at the change of life zones and scenery as we move from the Sonora Desert Colorado Plateau.
 Travel past the San Francisco Peaks Volcanic Field and the site of Arizona’s highest point – Humphreys Peak reaching an elevation of 12,633 feet.
 As we drive, our expert naturalist will introduce us to the regional geography and natural history.
-We will arrive at the Grand Canyon in the mid-morning.
+We will arrive at the Grand Canyon National Park by mid-morning.

 Lunch: In the field on the South Rim of the Grand Canyon we will have sack lunch enjoyed picnic-style.